chris-short/devopsish.com/content/post/089/index.md

 [Netflix CFO David Wells to step down](https://techcrunch.com/2018/08/13/netflix-cfo-david-wells-to-step-down/)

 [I started a corporation!](https://jvns.ca/blog/2018/08/14/i-started-a-company-/): "So I decided to start a corporation (just on the side, I still work at the same place ❤) to manage the logistics.
-I’m pretty excited about this so I wanted to explain why."
+I'm pretty excited about this so I wanted to explain why."

 [Engineers Say "No Thanks" to Silicon Valley Recruiters, Citing Ethical Concerns](https://spectrum.ieee.org/view-from-the-valley/at-work/tech-careers/engineers-say-no-thanks-to-silicon-valley-recruiters-citing-ethical-concerns): "Some engineers are turning down tech recruiters by citing concerns about corporate values."
 One good thing the Baby Boomers showed us is that selling your soul for work doesn't actually get you much.